-Today I’m showing you how to make this EASY chunky knit pumpkin!
-It was so simple to make and has a beautiful farmhouse rustic look.
-I have the fun tutorial below, you will need very few supplies and about 45 minutes!
+I’m showing you how to make this EASY chunky knit pumpkin!
+It was so simple to make and has a beautiful farmhouse rustic look, the perfect fall decor.

 And while it’s not “pumpkin” weather yet, autumn will be here before you know it, so why not get a little ahead of the season.

 Today is all about pumpkins, I am so excited to be joining in this year’s pumpkin blog hop where you will find beautiful and creative ways to dress up your average-looking pumpkin.
 Don’t miss out on all the other fabulous ideas at the end of this post.

 Amazon affiliate links are listed below.

 You can find many of these items at the dollar store or dollar tree

 First, decide if you want a taller pumpkin a small pumpkin or a large-sized pumpkin.
 This pumpkin measured 9 inches wide by 9 inches tall and I used about 1/2 of the bulky yarn.